niftools/blender_niftools_addon/docs/index.rst

    Documentation is incomplete, and is still a work in progress.

-The Blender Nif Plugin enable Blender to import and export NIF files.
+The Blender Nif Plugin is a Blender addon that adds support for import and export NIF files.
+The plugin allows the user to create custom content for a variety of games which use the nif format.

+Features:
+ - Native support for reading & writing of nif files.
+ - Integration with Blender modules: Mesh, Texture, Armature, Animation & Collision Systems
+ - Custom UI to expose Nif specific data
+ - Utility scripts

+This is one of the many nif-related projects developed by Niftools, our open source community.
+For more projects see www.niftools.org
+For latest news follow us - @niftools

 Contents: